 What are the current rules on weddings?

 At the time of writing, weddings ceremonies are able to take place in all four UK nations, albeit with a limited number of guests.

-Where Tier 4 'Stay at home' restrictions apply (as is currently the case for the whole of England), receptions must not take place and ceremonies are limited to just 6 people.
+Should Tier 4 'Stay at home' restrictions apply, receptions must not take place and ceremonies are limited to just 6 people.

 Wedding ceremonies and receptions can take place in Level 0, 1, 2 and 3 areas.
 In Level 4 areas, only ceremonies are permitted.
-Numbers are limited to 50 in level 0, 20 in Levels 1, 2 and 3, and 5 people in Level 4.
+Numbers are limited to 200 in level 0, 100 in Level 1, 50 in Levels 2 and 3, and 20 people in Level 4.
 These numbers assume the venue can accommodate that many people with physical distancing in place.
 This means that in some cases fewer people will be able to attend than the legally permitted maximum.

 The number of guests that can be safely allowed for indoor ceremonies should be determined by the venue.
 Where Level 4 restrictions apply, ceremonies may still take place, however, receptions are not permitted.

 Obviously, this is a rapidly developing situation and we will keep this page updated as more information is available.
 As always, please read specific wedding insurance policy wording carefully and speak to your insurer if you're worried about a particular situation being covered.

 This article was first published on 4th March 2020.
 The most recent update was on 11th October 2022.